Water Heater Installation and Repair in Cedar Rapids, IA

 Call Our Hotline: 319-449-3488

 A surprising amount of attention and energy goes to heating our water.
 It’s a process that takes place throughout the entire year and it’s necessary for so many appliances and systems to function.
 Don’t work with anyone other than the best team available.
-Here at Dalton Plumbing, Heating, Cooling, Electric and Fireplaces, Inc.:
+Here at Dalton Plumbing, Heating, Cooling, Electric and Fireplaces, Inc. we are:

-Contact our team of professionals today.
+Contact our team of professionals today for expert water heater services.
 Your Comfort Is Our Promise.

 Water heater services in Cedar Rapids, IA

 Most of us are accustomed to traditional tank water heaters, which can be swiftly installed and work very efficiently.
 They’re not the only options out there, however.

 - Heat Pump Water Heaters, which utilize refrigerant to heat the water in the tank and cut down on heating costs in the bargain.

 - Electric Water Heaters, which use electrical coils powered by our household grid to warm the water.

 - Natural Gas Water Heaters are the most traditional models, fed by natural gas piped in from a civic system to warm your water.

 - Solar Hot Water Heaters, which rely on the power of the sun to heat the water and save a great deal of money in the process.